corigan01/Pable-Programming-Language/README.md

 ![1770874-9188](https://storage.googleapis.com/replit/images/1598901535554_220f8fba7faf4706aa6733bfbdcd0e08.png)

 The Pable Programming language is not made to win.
 It is made to continue.
 We know we are not the best and most complete language.
-We made pable to help us in programming more advanced things.
+We made pable to help us in programming more advanced projects down the road.
+We want people to continue looking at Pable and see the progress that we will make.
+Pable was created by two high school friends that met at a CodeDay event while in middle school.
+Juggling work and school starting back up and 1,000 miles betweeen us, we did the best we could to compete in the Jam.
+We did not have time to complete Pable to the same extent as some as the other languages.
+In all that we still love Pable even thogh it is not finished.

 # Why Pable?
 Pable is a programming language that we made to help abstract the complex libraries that we made.
 We want something that is easy to use but can expand as much as possible.